SummaryRead the full fact sheet

 - Risk factors include obesity, a high-fat diet, high alcohol intake and diabetes mellitus.

 - In most cases, people with fatty liver disease are encouraged to modify their diets, take regular exercise and lose weight.

-The liver, located on the upper-right side of the abdomen, is the largest internal organ of the human body.
-The main functions of the liver are to remove toxins and process food nutrients.
-Blood from the digestive system filters through the liver before travelling anywhere else in the body.
+The , located on the upper-right side of the abdomen, is the largest internal organ of the human body.
+The main functions of the liver are to remove toxins and process food nutrients. from the filters through the liver before travelling anywhere else in the body.

 An inflamed liver may become scarred and hardened over time.
 This condition, called cirrhosis, is serious and often leads to liver failure.
 NASH is one of the top three leading causes of cirrhosis.

 Causes of fatty liver disease